CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 ### Donwload small size layers or thumbnails

 Make sure you are able to download the layer and see it's thumbnail.
 If either are not working then click button **refresh attributes and statistics** for the layer in geonode.
-If persists not showing the right thumbnail wait some minutes or increase nginx conf `proxy_read_timeout` parameter.
+If persists not showing the right thumbnail wait some minutes or increase `proxy_read_timeout` parameter in `nginx.conf`.

 ### Download large size vectors

 Increase number of features `maximum number of features` inside WFS (Web Feature Service) of Geoserver page (to 1,000,000,000 for example).
-And increase `proxy_read_timeout` for `nginx.conf`
+And increase `proxy_read_timeout` in `nginx.conf`

 ### Download large size rasters